What is ‘buying the dip’ and how can you do it?

 This will look different for all trading styles.
-Those with longer-term strategies will wait out bigger, more significant downturns, using their longer-term knowledge of the market to open one or just a few positions as close to the asset’s lowest point as possible.
+Those with longer-term strategies will wait out bigger, more significant downturns, using their longer-term knowledge of the market to open one or a just a few positions as close to the asset’s lowest point as possible.
 They’ll then likely buy and hold this position.
 This may take hours, days or even weeks.

 If you’re a scalper or day trader, ie more in the short-term game, you’ll instead watch an asset’s chart closely for even the smallest fluctuations in value.
 These will be a large volume of shorter positions, each lasting just minutes, a few hours or even seconds before selling – hopefully at a higher price than you bought for.

 What are the benefits of buying the dip?